flectra-hq/documentation-user/content/legal/terms/partnership.rst

 1 Purpose
 =========
-The purpose of this agreement is to set forth the conditions under which ODOO provides services to PARTNER, access to the Flectra Enterprise Edition software, and under which PARTNER complies with the obligations set out hereafter.
+The purpose of this agreement is to set forth the conditions under which ODOO provides services to PARTNER, access to the Flectra Professional Edition software, and under which PARTNER complies with the obligations set out hereafter.

-ODOO hereby appoints PARTNER, and PARTNER hereby accepts the appointment, to be a non-exclusive partner promoting and selling "Flectra Enterprise Edition" to customers.
+ODOO hereby appoints PARTNER, and PARTNER hereby accepts the appointment, to be a non-exclusive partner promoting and selling "Flectra Professional Edition" to customers.

-PARTNER commits to doing its best effort to sell Flectra Enterprise contracts to its clients.
+PARTNER commits to doing its best effort to sell Flectra Professional contracts to its clients.
-To support that, PARTNER will market in priority the "Flectra Enterprise Edition" version to prospects and customers.
+To support that, PARTNER will market in priority the "Flectra Professional Edition" version to prospects and customers.
 PARTNER still has the option to sell services on other versions of the software, like "Flectra Community Edition", should it be needed.